AChildFromBUAA/Roll-Select/README.md

 WOW
 ===
-This is my 'first' Mac OS app.
+This is my `first` Mac OS app.
 I like it!

 #let's talk about it
 ## background